Aviation started here in September 1933.

 For six years 1947-53 the RAF 24 Elementary Flying School Training School was transferred Rochester and was renamed the "Reserve Flying School".
 The unit was disbanded in 1953.

 Previous employees of Shorts joined the Shorts gliding club at Rochester and developed a prototype aircraft called the "Nimbus", in an attempt to keep aircraft production at Rochester.
 Services to and from the continent expanded in the 1950''s and 60''s using Dakotas and Doves but with stringent requirement of the CAA, operators had to re-locate from Rochester.

 In 1979 the lease reverted to the council and after giving thorough consideration to closing the airport, GEC comprising Marconi and instrument makers Elliot Automation decided to take over management of the airport maintaining 2 runways as grass whilst releasing some land for light industrial expansion.
-The status quo remained until 1991 when BAe who had now acquired GEC and Marconi decided o give up the airport.
+The status quo remained until 1999 when BAe who had now acquired GEC and Marconi decided to give up the airport.

 Rochester Airport Ltd who took on the lease from Medway Council have struggled with the slow degradation of pre war infrastructure but remain profitable.
 Renegotiation of the initial lease was painful and expensive; 3300 objections were sent to the council opposing the airports closure, unusually for an airport, many from the loyal local populace.
-We now have our third, 5 year lease and with the Medway Core Strategy supporting a modernised airport with sympathetic employment development around it, enter a critical phase of negotiation with Medway Council enabling aviation to continue at Rochester for a further 80 years.